 Microelectronics and microfluidics

 Microelectronics deals with the engineering of miniature electronic components and designs.
 It allows to precisely manufacture micro-sized structures with techniques such as photolithography, etching and bonding.
 Even though the integration of electrical components is sometimes challenging, it can serve for various applications such as medical sensing systems, and ergonomic units.

 Electrochemistry studies the relationship between electrical current flows and chemical reactions.
 Electrochemical detection elements can be integrated within a microfluidic device making it reliable and highly sensitive.
 Electrochemistry has many applications particularly in analytical chemistry with the development of electrochemical sensors, lab-on-a-chip and biosensors.

-AND A MICROFLUIDIC PRODUCT LINE ORIENTED TOWARDS PERFORMANCES
+AND A MICROFLUIDIC PRODUCT LINE ORIENTED TOWARDS PERFORMANCE

 Early microsystems used silicon microfabrication, leading to complex and expensive processes such as chemical etching.
 Materials like glass and silicon require a lot of time, effort and money.
 To overcome these problems, microfluidic chips in polymers have been introduced.
-It is the experiment and the budget that will determine the choice of the better suited material since all of them have assets and limits.
+It is the experiment and the budget that will determine the choice of the best suited material since all of them have pros and cons.
 More and more, paper microfluidic chips are examined as a possible key technology for the future.
 For some applications, several materials will be associated to conceive the adapted microfluidic chip.

 Silicon for microfluidics

 Silicon was among the first materials elected in the fabrication of microfluidics devices.